 Many think the effects of daylight savings time (DST) are limited to a few days each year when clocks “fall back” or “spring forward.”
 Everyone can cope with those infrequent disruptions that bring changes to sleep schedules.

 But sleep experts have found clinical implications of DST last much longer.
 “It’s not one hour twice a year.
-It’s a misalignment of our biologic clocks for eight months of the year,” said Beth Ann Malow, M.D., professor of neurology and director of the Sleep Disorders Division at Vanderbilt University Medical Center.
+It’s a misalignment of our biologic clocks for eight months of the year,” said Beth Ann Malow, M.D., a professor of neurology and director of the Sleep Disorders Division at Vanderbilt University Medical Center.

 Malow recently coauthored a peer-reviewed commentary in JAMA Neurology highlighting challenges associated with the transition to DST and the return to standard time that follows.
 Her co-authors are Kanika Bagai, M.D., also of the Vanderbilt Sleep Disorders Division, and Olivia Veatch, Ph.D., of the University of Pennsylvania.